-In this article, I am going to explain how to build a reusable programming outline for all of your projects.
+So you want to know how to plan a coding project?
+Well, in this article I am going to explain how to build a reusable programming outline for all of your projects.
 Becoming an amazing programmer is much more than learning the syntax of the language you are working with.
 If you want to be truly great, you need to push your coding skills to the next level.
 Invest some real-time into planning your projects before you start coding and you will see better results.

 If this sounds all too familiar, read on for a well-built programming outline that will enhance your codebase and make you a better programmer.